Editor’s Note: This post was originally published in December 2016 and was updated in May 2017 for accuracy.

 But, What If …

 Having said all that, there is still an unknown variable.
-After an election that defied almost all political precedent, it is difficult to predict what action the new administration will take in regard to the Dodd-Frank Act or one of its key components, the CFPB.
-Yes, the Trump campaign rhetoric included arguments for reducing regulatory burdens, but it is still unclear where this falls among the president-elect’s priorities or how much or how quickly it will impact the regulatory environment.
+After an election that defied almost all political precedent, it is difficult to predict what action President Trump will take in regard to the Dodd-Frank Act or one of its key components, the CFPB.
 Some have suggested the administration will shut down the CFPB; others think it will be restructured, replacing the lone directorship with a five-member nonpartisan commission.

-One thing is for sure, as American Banker reports, Senator Elizabeth Warren, one of the original advocates and most vocal proponents of the CFPB, is already garnering her party’s support to ward off significant changes to it.
-Until the long-term impact on the CFPB from a Trump administration becomes clearer, financial institutions offering covered prepaid products have no choice but to prepare for compliance, and it is in their best interest to understand the precedent it sets for overdrafts and the opportunity it presents for new customers.
+Until the long-term impact on the CFPB becomes clearer, financial institutions offering covered prepaid products have no choice but to prepare for compliance, and it is in their best interest to understand the precedent it sets for overdrafts and the opportunity it presents for new customers.

 Amber Goodrich, compliance strategist for CSI Regulatory Compliance, has more than 10 years of financial industry experience.
 She is a Certified Regulatory Compliance Manager (CRCM) and Certified Bank Secrecy Act (BSA) Professional (CBAP).